canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap.md

 commands inside the classic snap.
 You can exit the shell as normal by typing `exit`.

 positive
+: **Note:**
-: Remember that when you run the `snap` command you need to be outside of the classic snap.
+Remember that whenever you run the `snap` command you will need to be outside of the classic snap's chroot.

 **Unless explained otherwise, all commands shown in this rest of this tutorial will be assumed to be invoked from inside the chroot.**